The term ingrown hairs refer to the hair which grows back into the skin instead of growing upwards until it reaches the surface of the skin.

-The diffirence between Ingrown hair Boil and Cyst
+The difference between Ingrown hair Boil and Cyst

-Both of the terms refer to a bacterial inflammation caused by lack of care of the original ingrown hair.
+Both of the terms refer to a bacterial inflammation caused by lack of care of the first ingrown hair.

 This type of infection varies based on how deep the hair went into the skin, although they have the same symptoms such as bumps, redness, and pus.

-They are different because a boil is a less severe inflammation that a cyst. a boil can be treated with home remedies but a cyst in the majority of times needs a professional care (4).
+They are different because a boil is a less severe inflammation that a cyst.
+A boil can be treated with home remedies but a cyst in the majority of times needs professional care (4).

 Deep ingrown hair

-Deep ingrown hair is usually referred to the inflammation caused by the hair growing out of the normal hair follicle.
+Deep ingrown hair is usually referred to as the inflammation caused by the hair growing out of the healthy hair follicle.

 It goes way down into the skin which makes it very hard to force the hair back up the skin surface and tweeze it out.

-Deep ingrown hair may appear on areas with high concentration of thick hair such as the scalp, face, neck, chin, and most importantly private area.
+Deep ingrown hair may appear on areas with high concentration of thick furs such as the scalp, face, neck, chin, and most importantly private area.

 Ingrown hair removal & treatment